Domaine du Clos Salomon - Givry 1er Cru Clos Salomon Monopole 2015 (Magnum)

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-The estate owes its name to the Salomon family, who acquired it in 1538 and passed it on, just under a century later, in 1632, to the Gardin de Séveirac family.
+The estate owes its name to the Salomon family, who acquired it in 1538 and passed it on to the Gardin de Séveirac family a little less than a century later, in 1632.
 Since 2016, it has been managed by Ludovic du Gardin.
-The vineyard consists of a clos, a historic monopole in Givry red premier cru, plus two parcels of Chardonnay: La Grande Berge, premier cru de Givry (0.40 hectares) and 2 hectares in Montagny.
-Small yields, working with and respecting the soil, everything is done to get the best out of the terroirs.
-Once again this year, we salute his consistency.
+The vineyard consists of a single vineyard, a historic monopoly in Givry red premier cru, complemented by two parcels of Chardonnay: La Grande Berge, premier cru of Givry (0.40 hectares) and 2 hectares in Montagny.
+With low yields, hard work, and respect for the soil, every effort is made to obtain the best expression of the terroirs.
+We salute its consistency once again this year.

 Jancis Robinson